Our Founder

 Susan L. Weiner, PhD

-Susan founded Children’s Cancer Cause (originally named The Children’s Cause, Inc. and then the Children’s Cancer for Cancer Advocacy) in 1999 to give voice to the concerns of childhood cancer patients, survivors and their families and empower them to take on leadership roles in pediatric cancer advocacy.
+Susan founded Children’s Cancer Cause in 1999 (originally The Children’s Cause, Inc.) to highlight the need for new therapy and quality care for childhood cancer patients, survivors, and their families and empower them to become leaders sin pediatric cancer advocacy.

 "The complex challenges of developing new therapies for children with cancer, and emerging knowledge about the harmful effects of current therapies were the founding ideas behind Children’s Cancer Cause.
 In 1999, families’ and survivors’ urgency and perspectives on the need for new treatments and the struggles of survivors seemed to be absent in national cancer policy debates.